raspberrypilearning/build-a-webpage/en/step_3.md

 **Test:** Show someone else your project and get their feedback.
 Do you want make any changes to your web page?

+If you have a Trinket account, you can click on the Remix button to save a copy to your My Trinkets library.

+If you don’t have a Trinket account, you can still come back to your project in the future on the same computer by using the starter project link.

+You can also publish your saved project to see what it would look like as a full web page.
+Each time you save your project your published site will update:

 [[[trinket-publish-project]]]

+Tip: To make your web page viewable by people with disabilities and appealing to a wide audience you need to make sure it is accessible:

 [[[check-accessibility]]]